hugosoliveira/AC_Code_Analyzer/README.md

 - After installing open the Command Prompt and type `python --version`.
 If it returns the version of python that is installed, then everything is ok.
 - Now, you have to install the libraries to make the code run.
 Type in the command prompt `pip install numpy pandas matplotlib scipy cmath`

-Note: I know...
+__Note: I know...
 I know... there are many ways of installing python and the Conda distribution might be a good shot.
 However, I dont like how Conda integrates with the PATH variable in linux and windows.
 So I prefer to install in the traditional way, as I described before.
+If you have enough knowledge, just do the way you want.__

 #### Getting the Code